OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 This code will use a Keypad library which is probably not included in  the Ardiuno IDE by default.
 There are two ways of getting ahold of the library and including it in our code.
 In the first way we can install it directly through the Arduino IDE:

-1. On the Arduino IDE, click `Sketch > Include Library > Manage Libraries`.
-The Library Manager will show up; type `keypad` in the search bar and install the first search result.
+On the Arduino IDE, click `Sketch > Include Library > Manage Libraries`.
+The Library Manager will show up; type `keypad` in the search bar and install the one titled 'Keypad'.

 The other way is to manually install a library.